Collaborative Regression of Expressive Bodies using Moderation: Related work

-\qheading{Face reconstruction:} Most modern monocular \threeD face reconstruction methods estimate the parameters of a pre-computed statistical face model~\cite{Egger_3DMM_survey}.
+\textbf{Face reconstruction:} Most modern monocular \threeD face reconstruction methods estimate the parameters of a pre-computed statistical face model~\cite{Egger_3DMM_survey}.
 Similar to the body literature, this problem is tackled with both optimization \cite{AldrianSmith2013,Bas2017fitting,VetterBlanz1998,Thies2016} and regression methods \cite{Feng2018,Jackson2017,Sanyal2019_ringnet,Tewari2018}.
-Many learning-based approaches follow an analysis-by-synthesis strategy~\cite{Deng2019,Tewari2018,Tewari2017}, which jointly estimates geometry, albedo, and lighting, to render a synthetic image \cite{Loper:ECCV:2014,ravi2020pytorch3d}, which is compared with the input.
+Many learning-based approaches follow an analysis-by-synthesis strategy~\cite{Deng2019,Tewari2018,Tewari2017}, which jointly estimates geometry, albedo, and lighting, to render a synthetic image \cite{Loper:ECCV:2014,ravi2020pytorch3d} that is compared with the input.
 Recent work \cite{DECA_2020,Deng2019,Genova2018} further employs face-recognition terms \cite{Cao2018_VGGFace2} during training to reconstruct more accurate facial geometry.
-Even geometric details, such as wrinkles, can be learned from big collections of in-the-wild images \cite{DECA_2020, LuanTran2019}.
+Even geometric details, such as wrinkles, can be learned from large collections of in-the-wild images \cite{DECA_2020, LuanTran2019}.
 We refer to Egger \etal~\cite{Egger_3DMM_survey} for a comprehensive overview.
 The major downsides of face-specific approaches are their need for tightly cropped face images and their inability to handle non-frontal images.
-The latter is mainly due to the lack of supervision; \twoD landmarks may be missing, in which case the photometric term is not applicable.
-By integrating face and body regression, \modelname regresses head pose and shape robustly in situations where face-only methods fail.
-Further, the integration means that body shape estimation benefits from the face, which is correlated with body shape.
+The latter is mainly due to the lack of supervision; \twoD landmarks may be missing \cameraReady{or the face might not even be detected at all,} in which case the photometric term is not applicable.
+By integrating face and body regression, \modelname regresses head pose and shape robustly in situations where face-only methods fail \highlightCLAIM{and lets the face contribute to whole-body shape estimation.}

-\qheading{Hand reconstruction:} While hand pose estimation is most often performed from \rgbD data, there has been a recent shift towards the use of monocular \rgb images \cite{Baek_2019_CVPR,Boukhayma2019,honnotate2020,hasson_2019_cvpr,Iqbal_2018_ECCV,kulon2019rec,Mueller_2018_GANerated,Tekin_2019_CVPR,brox_ICCV_2017}.
+\textbf{Hand reconstruction:} While hand pose estimation is most often performed from \rgbD data, there has been a recent shift towards the use of monocular \rgb images \cite{Baek_2019_CVPR,Boukhayma2019,honnotate2020,hasson_2019_cvpr,Iqbal_2018_ECCV,kulon2019rec,Mueller_2018_GANerated,Tekin_2019_CVPR,brox_ICCV_2017}.
 Similar to the body, we split these into methods that predict \threeD joints \cite{Iqbal_2018_ECCV,Mueller_2018_GANerated,Tekin_2019_CVPR,brox_ICCV_2017}, parameters of a statistical hand model \cite{Baek_2019_CVPR,Boukhayma2019,hasson_2019_cvpr,kulon2019rec,Zhang_2019_ICCV}, such as \mano \cite{romero2017embodied}, or a \threeD surface \cite{Ge2019,Kulon_2020_CVPR}.